 The St. Martin's Handbook as a Professional Writing Resource:

-Many students own a copy of The St. Martin's Handbook - 8th edition because it's required for WRIT 101, 102, and 104.
-There is a section and a full chapter which are particularly helpful in terms of business writing:
+Many students own a copy of The St. Martin's Handbook - 9th edition because it's required for WRIT 1101, 1102, and 1104.
+There is a full chapter which is particularly helpful in terms of business writing:

 Related Books Available through the Benedictine University Library: